 Option 1: Include the following if customer purchases the Slice/Block product and is NOT served by Transfer Service.

-14.4 Real Power Losses (09/08/08 Version)
+14.4 Real Power Losses

 BPA is responsible for the real power losses necessary to deliver Tier 1 Block Amounts and Tier 2 Block Amounts to «Customer Name»’s PODs listed in Exhibit E.